 Luckily, the 20th century inflicted little urban disorder on this seaside jewel.
 In fact, several of its most significant Moorish, Medieval and Renaissance buildings are still standing today.
 The town also boasts more than thirty five churches, a lot of them dating back from the period between the 16th and the 18th centuries.
 This epoch signaled the halcyon days of Tavira, a time when the town built up great prosperity thanks to its privileged location and prodigal fish catches.
 Image: Tuergeist

 A compact town, Tavira is also a perfect place to explore by foot.
 It has two river crossings and one of them is a lovely, seven-arched stone bridge of Moorish origin where sunsets seem a bit more special.
-It was thought that this bridge was erected by the Romans, but recent archaeological findings dismissed such foundation.
-Besides the charming landmarks, Tavira exhibits a tempting variety of typical restaurants, high quality hotels and white sand beaches (like Barril Beach and Tavira Island) that make it an outstanding base for discovering eastern Algarve.
+It was thought that this bridge was erected by the Romans, but recent archaeological findings dismissed such theory.
+Besides the charming landmarks, Tavira exhibits a tempting variety of typical restaurants, high-quality hotels and white sand beaches (like Barril Beach and Tavira Island) that make it an outstanding base for discovering eastern Algarve.